GuilhermeTeixeira13/Multi-Threaded-Server/README.md

 Each worker thread is able to handle both static and dynamic requests.

-• A worker thread wakes when there is an http request in the queue; when there are multiple http requests available, which request is handled depends upon the scheduling policy, described below.
+- A worker thread wakes when there is an http request in the queue; when there are multiple http requests available, which request is handled depends upon the scheduling policy, described below.
-• Once the worker thread wakes, it performs the read on the network descriptor, obtains the specified content (by either reading the static file or executing the CGI process), and then returns the content to the client by writing to the descriptor.
+- Once the worker thread wakes, it performs the read on the network descriptor, obtains the specified content (by either reading the static file or executing the CGI process), and then returns the content to the client by writing to the descriptor.
-• The worker thread then waits for another http request.
+- The worker thread then waits for another http request.

 Note that the master thread and the worker threads are in a producer-consumer relationship and require that their accesses to the shared buffer be synchronized.

 Specifically,
-• the master thread must block and wait if the buffer is full;
+- the master thread must block and wait if the buffer is full;
-• a worker thread must wait if the buffer is empty.
+- a worker thread must wait if the buffer is empty.

 In this project, you are advised to use condition variables.

-#### Online COntent that helped us
+#### Online Content that helped us
 https://www.youtube.com/watch?v=Pg_4Jz8ZIH4&list=RDCMUCwd5VFu4KoJNjkWJZMFJGHQ&index=4
 https://www.youtube.com/watch?v=FMNnusHqjpw&list=RDCMUCwd5VFu4KoJNjkWJZMFJGHQ&start_radio=1&t=5s
 https://www.youtube.com/watch?v=P6Z5K8zmEmc&list=RDCMUCwd5VFu4KoJNjkWJZMFJGHQ&index=3